NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

    :figclass: align-center
    :width: 800

-   Distribution of year built for buildings.
+   Distribution of buildings by year built.

 .. _fig-occupancyType: